bplmaps/lmec-main-site/content/articles/war-of-ideology.md

 #### Footnotes:

-[^1]: Bogart, Leo., Bogart, Agnes.
-Cool Words, Cold War: A New Look at USIA's Premises for Propaganda.
-United States: American University Press, 1995.
+[^1]: Leo Bogart and Agnes Bogart. *Cool Words, Cold War: A New Look at USIA's Premises for Propaganda.* (American University Press, 1995).

-[^2]: BOEHLING, REBECCA.
-"COMMENTARY: The Role of Culture in American Relations with Europe: The Case of the United States's Occupation of Germany." *Diplomatic History* 23, no. 1 (1999): 57--69. http://www.jstor.org/stable/24913691.
+[^2]: Rebecca Boehling.
+"Commentary: The Role of Culture in American Relations with Europe: The Case of the United States's Occupation of Germany." *Diplomatic History* 23, no. 1 (1999): 57--69. http://www.jstor.org/stable/24913691.